asgrk/vrlin/README.md

 erm I just made it for myself n later decided to put it here.
-Feel free to ask for help if it's not working for you you have to download vrlin.exe AND "openvr_api.dll" and make sure they're in the same folder
+Feel free to ask for help if it's not working for you.
+Discord: asgrk

+you have to download vrlin.exe AND "openvr_api.dll" and make sure they're in the same folder

 setting up the vrlin in fl studio: https://www.youtube.com/watch?v=D1H2mFHmTJM

-Discord: asgrk

 ## what is this
 turns some input from your VR controllers into midi output, sent to the midi device of your choice.